 I have just completed my first Life Review, at the ripe old age of 42.
 I would encourage everyone to do this.
-If done correctly, it is an emotionally profound experience that you will not soon forget.
+It is an emotionally profound experience that you will not soon forget if done correctly.
 My intention is to do one every year from now on.

 1) What was this life about?

 2) What were my greatest achievements?

 4) What were the main themes in my life? ie: what situations came up over and over again?

 5) What things have I left undone?

 6) What needs to be healed and/or changed in my life?